mathertel/OneButton/README.md

 | `attachDuringLongPress` | Fires periodically as long as the button is held down.        |
 | `attachLongPressStop`   | Fires when the button is released after a long hold.          |

 ### Event Timing

 Valid events occur when `tick()` is called after a specified number of milliseconds.
 You can use the following functions to change the timing.

-**Note:** Attaching a double click will increase the delay for detecting a single click.
+__Note:__ Attaching a double click will increase the delay for detecting a single click.
 If a double click event is not attached, the library will assume a valid single click after one click duration, otherwise it must wait for the double click timeout to pass.
+This is because a single click callback must not to be triggered in case of a double click event.

 | Function                | Default    | Description                                                   |
 | ----------------------- | ---------- | ------------------------------------------------------------- |